How US and Iran are playing a crypto cat-and-mouse game over sanctions

 Iran’s economy has for decades operated under a heavy sanctions regime that has barred Iranians from accessing the international financial system.
 This has helped create a vibrant local cryptocurrency ecosystem that is being used as an alternative channel to bypass economic restrictions.

-For Iranians – barred for the most part from accessing the international financial system because of US sanctions – crypto offers a way to hold and preserve the value of their salaries and savings.
+For Iranians crypto offers a way to hold and preserve the value of their salaries and savings.
 Keeping their income and savings within the state-controlled financial system would risk losing their hard-earned money to galloping inflation and the collapse of the rial, which has lost about 90 percent of its value since 2018.

 But for the past years, it has become harder for the average Iranian to navigate the crypto sphere, too, as IRGC-affiliated entities have taken over crypto mining operations, driving others out and using crypto to evade sanctions.